girdav01/AmbientPlatypus/README.md

 ## Releases download

-The Vision One connectors are available on the [Github releases page](https://github.com/trendmicro/tm-v1/tm-v1-connectors).
+The Trend Vision One connectors are available on the [Github releases page](https://github.com/trendmicro/tm-v1/tm-v1-connectors).

 ## Installation

-Each connectors documentation can found in the associated repository.
+Each connectors documentation can be found in the associated repository.
 We also hope to offer Docker releases in the future.

 ## Contributing